-The General Assembly is COIN's most important management body and meets (at least) bi-annually.
-All members are represented in COIN's General Assembly, and all members are bound by the decisions made in the General Assembly.
-Decisions are adopted by a unanimous vote.
+Within COIN decisions are made by the General Assembly, the most important governing body of the COIN association.
+The General Assembly meets at least bi-annually.
+All members are represented in the General Assembly and all members are bound to the decisions made by the General Assembly.
+Decisions are made by unanimity of votes.

 - Access services